Residential Design Services & Process

 Support During Construction

 Once your renovation team is in place, we hand over the final documents and stay in touch during the build.
 We can answer design questions, help with material substitutions, and prepare extra drawings as needed.
-Staying involved helps make sure the finished result matches what was designed.
+Ongoing design involvement helps you preserve the original design intent throughout construction, or ensures an informed decision is made if deviation is required.

 The Design Process for Interior Design & Renovation